AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 Even Dave Cheney says "Go does not have reference variables" at [There is no pass-by-reference in Go](https://dave.cheney.net/2017/04/29/there-is-no-pass-by-reference-in-go).

-My opinion, without getting into pendantic semantics is that the idea (as discussed above), is useful, at the very least as a reminder to take care when copying maps.
+My opinion, without getting into **pendantic semantics**™ is that the idea (as discussed above), is useful, at the very least as a reminder to take care when copying maps.

-However, even with the strictest definition of a reference, Go does indeed have them.
+However, even with the strictest definition of a reference, Go does indeed have them when a closure "captures" a variable.

-BTW the strictest definition is, as in C++, that a reference is just an alias to an existing variable.
+The strictest definition is, as in C++, that a reference is just an alias to an existing variable.
 Note that even reference types in Java fail this definition, since they can be null.
+{: .notice--warning}

 ## Captured Variables